larryhastings/drafty/README.md

 Server, and the Server dispatches it to the current State.
 So, if the node receives a Raft "AppendEntries" request, the code that handles it is the `on_append_entries_request` function in the current State (Follower, Candidate, Leader).
+All incoming network requests and responses are handled in this way.

 drafty uses
 ['StateManager'](https://github.com/larryhastings/big#statemanagerstate--on_enteron_enter-on_exiton_exit-state_classnone)